The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 1. When everything is ready, you will see a window like this.
 Here you just need to press a single button.

-What is GPT and MBR?
+What are GPT and MBR?

 Rice.
 1. Error when installing Windows on a disk with GPT partition style.